laghdafbenalla/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. [ Combination](./12-combinations) : A script that prints all possible combinations of two letters, except oo.
 13. [ Floats](./13-print_float) : A script that prints a number with two decimal places, followed by a new line.
 14. [ Decimal to Hexadecimal](./100-decimal_to_hexadecimal) : A script that converts a number from base 10 to base 16.
+15. [ Everyone is a proponent of strong encryption](./101-rot13) : A script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.